 Historic Cocoanut Grove Offers Ocean-View Elegance

-A spectacular oceanfront setting and plenty of historic charm make the Cocoanut Grove Santa Cruz an unforgettable venue for special events.
+A spectacular oceanfront setting and plenty of historic charm make the Boardwalk's Cocoanut Grove an unforgettable venue for special events.
 Named a California Historic Landmark in May 1989, the facility boasts a rich and colorful history.

 The majestic Cocoanut Grove building was designed by local architect William H. Weeks, who also designed Santa Cruz High School and hundreds of Mission-style public buildings throughout California between 1892 and 1936.
 Weeks’ buildings are known for their ability to withstand earthquakes as well as their classic good looks.